 - Savage Genius: A two-person band contributing many anime theme songs and being highly successful in the charts with them.

-- Yuki Kajiura: Composer known for her work in Noir, MADLAX, the .hack series, the Hime meta-series and Puella Magi Madoka Magica.
+- Yuki Kajiura: Composer known for her work in Noir, MADLAX, the Dot Hack series, the Hime meta-series and Puella Magi Madoka Magica.
 Her work tends to include Ominous Latin Chanting and One Woman Wailing.
 Also known by her musical projects in which she is/was involved, such as See-Saw, her Fiction Junction collaborations (with people as Yuuka Nanri, Kaori Oda, Keiko Kubota, between others), and more recently, Kalafina

-- Yoko Kanno: Composer for many highly rated series including the heavily music-inspired Cowboy Bebop, Escaflowne, Ghost in the Shell: Stand Alone Complex, Wolf's Rain, and Darker than Black.
+- Yoko Kanno: Composer for many highly rated series including the heavily music-inspired Cowboy Bebop, Escaflowne, Ghost in the Shell: Stand Alone Complex, Wolf's Rain, and Darker Than Black.